kindofclever/expense-tracker/README.md

 ## TODOs:

-- Set up CI/CD
+- Add functionality to filter the expense/investment/savings cards
+- Add favicon
 - Add user page and give the users possibilities to customize their profile
 - Add language support
-- Add functionality to filter the expense/investment/savings cards
+- Add more categories to spending
 - Imporve the pie chart to see more relevant information
-- Add more categories to spending
+- Make it more responsive
+- Set up CI/CD